CleverRaven/Cataclysm-DDA/design-doc.md

 In-game this is an explanation for rapid player healing; note that this means that rapid healing is diegetic, ie.  characters in the game world are conscious of the fact that they heal much faster than before, and may comment on it.

 **Mutation**
-The Blob seems to somehow store a base state for the infected creature (purifier triggers it to revert to this state).
+The Blob seems to somehow store a base state for the infected creature (purifier triggers it to revert to this state and can be thought of as a 'basic human' mutagen).
 That base state can be copied and imposed on the blob by crafting mutagen that has been exposed to a target organism.
 The blob also responds to radiation and certain other toxic challenges by sometimes causing random mutations.

 Mutagens work in part by copying a particular creature's phenotype onto the blob, then merging that phenotype with the person consuming the mutagen.
+Mutagens do *not* work by modifying the underlying genetics of the organism: they are epigenetic.

 **Cognition**
 The blob has a potent, albeit often subtle, effect on human cognition.